|Monthly Tech-Tip |

-We first started using this schedule to develop the bright blue coloration of rutile glazes (e.g. GA6-C).
-However, we found that this also improves the most glossy glazes, producing a better defect free surface (e.g. GA6-A, GA6-B).
+We first started using this to develop the bright blue coloration of rutile glazes (e.g. GA6-C).
+However, this also improves the most glossy glazes, producing a better defect-free surface.
 This is also good for getting maximum matteness in glazes (since time is needed for the micro-crystals to grow).

-You must program your firing manually, there is no built-in schedule even remotely similar to this.
+You must program this manually, there is no built-in schedule even remotely similar.
 Include a self-supporting cone 6 frequently in firings to monitor the accuracy of your controller.
 Adjust the temperature of step 3 to correspond to where the tip of cone 6 falls even with the top of the base (see picture below).
+Don't have a kiln controller?
+With a little experimentation you can develop a switching pattern to approximate this.

 |1||60°C/hr to 104C||108°F/hr to 220F||60min||2:20||Longer soak if ware is heavy or thick|